vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 The goal of training is to use the dataset $\mathcal{X}$ to find weights $\mathbf{w}$ such that $f$ approximates $\mathcal{H}$ well over input regions with high probability density.

-When we train a neural network to be highly accurate on both the training and the test sets, we emprically test:
+When we train a neural network to be highly accurate on both the training and the test sets, we empirically test:

 - how well the neural network can in principle approximate $\mathcal{H}$ (we do this by measuring its accuracy on the training set);
 - how well that learnt hypothesis generalises to yet unseen data (we do this by measuring the accuracy on the test set).